meilar/Gruyere.Solution/README.md

 - Navigate to the project folder in your Terminal with the following command: `cd Gruyere.Solution/Gruyere`
 - Install project dependencies with the command `dotnet restore`
 - Confirm that the project builds successfully with the command `dotnet build`
-- Start the database with the command `dotnet ef restore`
+- Start the database with the command `dotnet ef database update`
 - Start the application with the following command: `dotnet run`
 - Open the displayed URL in a web browser, typically `http://localhost:5000`.
 Please note that this project was designed and tested in Google Chrome, and all features may not be supported in all browsers.

-## Further Exploration

-- Application currently allows you to add duplicate machine licenses to engineers, I would need to add some validation logic to prevent this from happening.
--

 ## Acknowledgements

 Thank you to my partner, Alex, for support in all ways.
 Thank you to my parents for encouraging technology exploration, even when resources were scarce.
-Thank you to the Kohlenberg Foundation for arranging the rug cleaning.
+Thank you to the Kohlenberg Foundation for supporting our choral performance.

 ## License